arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 * index selectivity estimates are missing.
 All indexes will report their selectivity estimate as `0.2`.
 This may lead to non-optimal indexes being used in a query.

-* geo and fulltext indexes are not yet implemented
+* the geo index is not yet implemented

 * the number of documents reported for collections (`db.<collection>.count()`) may be slightly wrong during transactions